 The new Model 1232 E is available in 24V 180A, 24V 250A, 36-48V 200A, and 48-80V 175A versions.

-Curtis CA, in Livermore, achieves prestigious “Top Workplaces 2012” RecognitionJuly 6, 2012, Livermore, CA.: Just one year after the Curtis headquarters in Mount Kisco, New York, was awarded the “Best Companies to Work for in New York” recognition for workplace excellence, the company’s flagship R&D Center in Livermore, CA, was named as one of the top workplaces in the San Francisco Bay Area by Workplace Dynamics.
+Curtis CA, in Livermore, achieves prestigious “Top Workplaces 2012” RecognitionJune, 2013, Livermore, CA.: For the second year in a rown, the company’s flagship R&D Center in Livermore, CA, was named as one of the top workplaces in the San Francisco Bay Area by Workplace Dynamics.
 This organization surveys over 4,000 companies annually, across all sectors including employees of fortune 500 companies.
-As a 2012 winner, Curtis was prominently mentioned in the The Bay Area News Group’s “The Bay Area News Top Workplaces” – a list of the best places to work in The Bay Area, with coverage in special sections of the San Jose Mercury News, the Contra Costa Times, and the Oakland Tribune and online at www.mercurynews.com.
+As a 2012 and 2013 winner, Curtis was prominently mentioned in the The Bay Area News Group’s “The Bay Area News Top Workplaces” – a list of the best places to work in The Bay Area, with coverage in special sections of the San Jose Mercury News, the Contra Costa Times, and the Oakland Tribune and online at www.mercurynews.com.